-The Royal College of Psychiatrists reports that almost half of psychiatrists across the UK have seen a large increase in urgent mental health cases.
+The Royal College of Psychiatrists reports that almost half of psychiatrists across the UK have seen a significant increase in urgent mental health cases.

-The pressure on medical services as well as social restrictions has caused many medical professionals to fear that knew and regular patients are resisting therapy or treatment until they reach a breaking point.
+The pressure on medical services and social restrictions has caused many medical professionals to fear that known and regular patients are resisting therapy or treatment until they reach a breaking point.

 This will result in a significant increase in untreated mental health problems.